For people new to the subject, here's some background on where we're at.

 The past few years have seen monumental efforts around the world to legitimize ethical, consensual polyamory and those who practice it.
 Organizations such as the Polyamory Legal Advocacy Coalition are conducting efforts on the legal level and have been successful in crafting polyamory-friendly domestic-partnership legislation in several localities.
 The Chosen Family Law Center has been doing amazing pro-bono work in support of non-traditional families facing various legal challenges and gaps.
 Groups such as Loving More, the National Coalition for Sexual Freedom, Black & Poly, OPEN, and others, and countless writers, bloggers, podcasters, book authors, conference organizers, and local activists, have gotten us where we are.
 The American Psychological Association has established a Committee on Consensual Non-Monogamy to educate therapists and others on the nature of, common issues around, and best practices for consensually non-monogamous clients of all kinds.
 Other professional organizations are increasingly taking note of this new demographic.

 However, the road is long and we have much more to do.
 The movement has accomplished an incredible amount in the last 35 or 40 years with very little money.
 The Polyamory Foundation was established to help it do more – and we need all the help we can get.
+See our Grants Made page for what we have been able to fund so far.

 If you find it in your heart to donate, please do.
 The Foundation is a 501(c)(3) nonprofit (as a private non-operating foundation, charitable/educational), so your donation is tax-deductible to the full extent of the law.
 Per our bylaws, members of our board may receive no salary or benefits; nor do we currently plan for any paid staff.
 Our founders and board are committed to keeping administrative expenses to the bare minimum to maximize the effect of donors’ dollars.
-We are committed to funding grant proposals on their specificity and merits, and to require accounting (receipts, etc.) as needed to ensure that grant money is spent for its designated purposes.
+We are committed to funding grant proposals on their specificity and merits, and to require accounting (receipts, etc.) as appropriate to ensure that grant money is spent for its designated purposes.
 Reports on outcomes are also required.

-The funding we currently have and expect is not large by the standards of most foundations.
+The funding we currently have is not large by the standards of most foundations.
 However, the polyamory movement has already accomplished spectacular success in public recognition and understanding on extremely thin finances.
 We hope to help with that a bit.
 We intend for the Foundation to be an increasingly significant institution supporting creative choice in relationship structures for decades to come.